Lisa-Caton/OpenToDo/README.md

 # Open To Do

-Build an externally usable API for a basic to-do list application.
+* Build an externally usable API for a basic to-do list application.

+* This API will allow users to modify user accounts and to-do items from the command line.